 Psychosocial Support

+The prolonged conflict and war in South Sudan have left behind many remnants of war (ERWs) and various unexploded items in almost all the Ten State of South Sudan exposing the lives of men, women and children to risk.
 In order to reduce the risk on the affected people.
 WOCO with support from UNICEF implemented Mine Risk Education activities in Upper Nile State Fashoda County through a set of education activities with broad objectives of imparting knowledge, skills, attitudes and practices that contribute to reduction of the threat and impact of mines and ERW threaton the affected community.
+WOCO focused on Community Liaison to ensure that there is exchange of information with different stakeholders regarding presence and impact of mines/UXO on the community.Playing is a natural and enjoyable way for children to be active, stay well and be happy it supports the healthy development of children and young people.

 Children continue to bear a heavy brunt in the long-lasting and violent conflict in South Sudan, they been displaced from their homes and Country, they have been killed and maimed, abducted, exposed to rape and sexual violence, recruited into arm force and groups, they have been separated from their community, relatives and event their biological parents and primary care givers.
-They have been exposed to sexual and Gender based Violence including child marriages and early pregnancies.&nbsp
+They have been exposed to sexual and Gender based Violence including child marriages and early pregnancies.

 Witnessing killings, destruction of homes, loss of family and friends, disruption of livelihood and sources of income and in addition, difficulties in accessing food, water, education, livelihoods, recreation, and other services all these factors contributed to children’s and caregivers’ stress on and severely affected their psychosocial wellbeing and mental health